Aggressive Ground Bees

 Nest Building Habits

-Sweat bees look for lightly vegetated soil, though some species will also look for rotting wood to build their nest.
-They love to be close to the ground, dig tunnels, and create individual cells for each egg to be laid inside.
-It’s not uncommon for these nests to be found in clusters.
+Sweat bees look for lightly vegetated soil, though some of this species will also look for rotting wood to build their nest.
+They are ground bees so love to be close to the ground, dig tunnels, and create individual cells for each egg.
+It’s also not uncommon for these nests to be found in clusters.

 Colony Structure

 One interesting aspect about sweat bees is that they are very social and prefer a defined colony structure, but other species within this category like to be loaners.
-In the loaner’s nest, the female builds and makes provisions for her nest and doesn’t seek help from other bees.
+In the loaner’s nest, the female builds and makes provisions for her nest and doesn’t seek help from other of her ground bees family.

 The social species divides the labor.
 One queen does the egg-laying and only lays a few a day.
 Then, there are worker bees who have the vital job of maintaining the nest.
-They look for food for the rest of their colony.
+They are the hunters gatherers for their ground bees colony.

 The lifespan of sweat bees varies by species, and over 1,000 species have been identified.
 Workers can live a few weeks to a few months, while queens can live up to a year, including their hibernation period.